All Episodes

 Oh, a disaster, an unmitigated disaster for Georgie Little Stephanopoulos.

-Oh, I mean, when the president's called into my show, I've gotten more more people watching than what he had Friday night.
+Oh, I mean, when the president's called into my show, I've gotten more people watching than what he had Friday night.

-And all of well, what did the president say?
+And all of, well, what did the president say?

-Well, if they call me, meaning some outside country, if they call me, Hillary called, oh, let's see, the firm that hired Christopher Steele with the Russian lies, or as the New York Times says, likely uh Russian disinformation from the beginning, she paid for after she cheated Bernie Sanders after she had her investigation for the crime she committed fixed.
+Or as the New York Times says, likely Russian disinformation from the beginning she paid for after she cheated Bernie Sanders, after she had her investigation for the crime she committed fixed.

-Sean, you want to be a part of the uh program.
+All right, as we roll along, Sean Hannity Show, 800-941, Sean, you want to be a part of the program?

 What have I been saying about her?

-I've been saying, okay, she is the real leader of the Democratic, the new radical extreme democratic socialist party.
+I've been saying, okay, she is the real leader of the Democratic, the new radical extreme Democratic Socialist Party.

 She's obsessed with impeaching the president.